Affirm Savings Account Reviews: Is It Worth It in 2026?

 Is the Affirm savings account FDIC insured?

-Your deposits are eligible for FDIC insurance through Affirm's partner bank, Cross River Bank, up to the standard $250,000 per depositor.
+Your deposits are eligible for FDIC insurance through Affirm's partner bank, Cross River Bank, Member FDIC, up to the standard $250,000 per depositor.
 Affirm itself is not a bank, so the insurance flows through the partner bank.
 This is a common structure for fintech savings accounts.

 What APY does the Affirm savings account pay?